|

 historian, a successful military leader really lived around this

-time, but he was just that and not a king.
+time.
+But he was just that and not a king.

 nutshell:

-There was King Arthur, who gathered his
+There was King Arthur, at his headquarters at

-24 knights around a round table to convey the idea of equality.
+12 or 24 knights around a round table to convey the idea of equality.

-Everybody went searching for the very
+Everybody went looking for the very

-Holy Grail.)
+Holy Grail.

-One of Arthur's knights was Sir
+One of Arthur's knights was

 Lancelot.
 He was the poster child of chivalry and the father of

 Sir Galahad.
-He also shagged King Arthur's wife Queen Guinevere.
+He also shagged King Arthur's wife

-Arthur's sword was named Excalibur.
+Arthur's sword was named

 By magic, the sword was stuck in a stone and nobody could get the

 darn thing out of the rock except Arthur.
-Either that, or in another
+Either that, or, in another

-version the sword was given to him by
+version, the sword was given to him by

 the Lady of the Lake, which is also cool.